Merging Rate of Opinions via Optimal Transport on Random Measures

+In our applications to Bayesian statistics, the random measures are not arbitrary but rather possess some additional structure that will lead to tractable computations.
+In this section we focus on completely random measures (CRMs), a key ingredient to building many Bayesian nonparametric priors, and refer to \cite{LijoiPruenster2010} for an overview.
+We derive a tractable upper bound on the $\wbl$ distance between CRMs and Cox CRMs.
+These upper bounds will be characterized in terms of an optimal transport distance on Lévy intensities, which is interesting per se and will be further investigated in the next sections.

-We work on a Polish space $\mathbb{X}$ endowed with its Borel $\sigma$-algebra $\mathcal{B}(\mathbb{X})$, and we write $\mathcal{P}(\mathbb{X})$ for the space of probability measures over $(\mathbb{X},\mathcal{B}(\mathbb{X}))$.
-We recall that a random measure $\crm$ on a Polish space $(\mathbb{X},\mathcal{B}(\mathbb{X}))$ is a random element on the space of locally finite measures $\mu$ on $\mathbb{X}$, endowed with the $\sigma$-field generated by all projection maps $\mu \mapsto \mu(B)$, for $B \in \mathcal{B}(\mathbb{X})$.
-In the original definition by \citet{Kingman1967} completely random measures are random measures such that, for every disjoint $B_1,\dots, B_n \in \mathcal{B}(\mathbb{X})$, the random variables $\crm(B_1),\dots,\crm(B_n)$ are mutually independent.
-As recalled in the introduction, this definition entails that any CRM may be decomposed in the sum of a deterministic measure, a discrete random measure with fixed atoms and a discrete random measure without fixed atoms, whose law is characterized by a L\'evy intensity.
-Since it is the third component that plays the main role in Bayesian nonparametrics, we will give a slightly more restrictive definition of completely random measure, as follows.
-Here and after, $\eqd$ denotes equality in distribution. \\
+In the original definition of \citet{Kingman1967}, completely random measures are random measures such that, for every disjoint $A_1,\dots, A_n \in \mathcal{B}(\mathbb{X})$, the random variables $\crm(A_1),\dots,\crm(A_n)$ are mutually independent.
+This definition entails that any CRM can be decomposed in the sum of a deterministic measure, a discrete random measure with fixed atoms and a discrete random measure without fixed atoms, whose law is characterized by a Lévy intensity.
+Since it is the third component that plays the main role in Bayesian nonparametrics, we will give a slightly more restrictive definition of completely random measure as follows.